 We foreground the power of African languages and oral tradition to shape historical consciousness and diasporic sensibility.
 Often, stories told and read, as well as words and phrases uttered in one’s own first language bring a sense of immediacy and nearness in palpable ways, particularly among peoples of the diaspora.
 For many Africans in Minnesota, in particular, the language can literally become a place of habitation, where recollections of home and family, combined with their own distinct experiences of migration, displacement, and dispersal collide in dynamic ways to produce a sense of belonging and togetherness, as well as irresolution.

 We hope to encourage such unexpected connection-making among students who enroll in our Somali and Swahili language courses, instructors, and community partners to foster both creativity and community building.
 This grant will allow us to shape the (1) pilot podcast program curated and produced by Julia Nekessa Opoti called “The Power of African Languages and Oral Tradition” and (2) two-day Somali language and literature study circle led by Said Salah Ahmed.

 - College of Liberal Arts faculty members, instructors, and staff

-- Departments and collaborative groups that involve College of Liberal Arts faculty or staff (such as Grand Challenges research groups or Interdisciplinary Collaborative Workshops [ICWs])
+- University of Minnesota departments and collaborative groups that involve College of Liberal Arts faculty or staff (such as Grand Challenges research groups or Interdisciplinary Collaborative Workshops [ICWs])